Setting up a bitter Montana GOP primary, Rosendale enters high-profile Senate race

 Rosendale has found ardent support for his rebellious stance among some state Republican lawmakers, even before announcing his campaign.
 Thirty-seven Republican legislators signed a letter back in August saying they back Rosendale because he bucks the party establishment and challenges the status quo.

 In 2018, Trump visited Montana several times to support Rosendale's unsuccessful bid to unseat Tester.
-So far this year, the former president has yet to endorse a Republican senate candidate.
+Daines took aim at that failed attempt on Friday saying, "Republicans cannot risk nominating a candidate who gave Jon Tester the biggest victory of his career."

 GOP seeks a candidate who can unseat Tester